katKINGSLEY/Machine_Learning/README.md

 ### Project 1

-This project uses a Titanic survival rate dataset to compare [logistic regression](https://github.com/katKINGSLEY/Machine_Learning/blob/main/Project1/LogisticRegression/) and [Naive Bayes](https://github.com/katKINGSLEY/Machine_Learning/blob/main/Project1/NaiveBayes/) in both C++ and R. While it was a lot more work to implement these algorithms in C++, the runtime was much faster.
+A Titanic survival rate dataset is used to compare [logistic regression](https://github.com/katKINGSLEY/Machine_Learning/blob/main/Project1/LogisticRegression/) and [Naive Bayes](https://github.com/katKINGSLEY/Machine_Learning/blob/main/Project1/NaiveBayes/) in both C++ and R. While it was a lot more work to implement these algorithms in C++, the runtime was much faster.
 [Here](https://github.com/katKINGSLEY/Machine_Learning/blob/main/Project1/ML_proj1_essay_KLK170230.pdf) is a paper outlining the full comparison.

+### Project 2

+Implemented in R, the regression [notebook](https://github.com/katKINGSLEY/Machine_Learning/blob/main/Project2/regression.pdf) uses linear regression, kNN, and decision tree algorithms to determine the price of diamonds.
+The classification [notebook](https://github.com/katKINGSLEY/Machine_Learning/blob/main/Project2/classification.pdf) uses logistic regression, Naive Bayes, and decision trees - random forest to attempt to classify whether or not a song will be popular or not.